-\paragraph{Technical approach.} The major part of the proof of the main theorems lies in our attempt to establish suitable inequalities between the three quantities: (1) a Wasserstein distance between two base measures, $\Wr(G,G')$, (2) a suitable notion of distance between Dirichlet measures $\DP_{\alpha G}$ and $\DP_{\alpha'G'}$, and (3) the variational distance or Kullback-Leibler divergence between the densities of $n$-vector $\YYn$, which are obtained by integrating out the (latent) Dirichlet process $Q$ that is distributed by Dirichlet measures $\DP_{\alpha G}$ and $\DP_{\alpha' G'}$.
-In fact, the establishment of these inequalities takes up the most space of this paper (Sections~\ref{Sec-transport},~\ref{Sec-boundary} and~\ref{Sec-contraction}).
-To this end, we define a notion of optimal transport distance between Dirichlet measures $\DP_{\alpha G}$ and $\DP_{\alpha' G'}$ (see~\eqref{Eqn-W2-def}), which is the optimal cost of moving the mass of atoms lying in the support of measure $\DP_{\alpha G}$ to that of $\DP_{\alpha' G'}$, where the cost of moving from an atom (that is, a measure) $P_1 \in \Pcal(\Theta)$ to another measure $P_2 \in \Pcal(\Theta)$ is again defined as a Wasserstein distance $\Wr(P_1,P_2)$ given by Eq.~\eqref{Eqn-W-def}.
+\textit{Technical approach}.
+The major part of the proof of the main theorems lies in our attempt to understand the identifiability of the Dirichlet base measure based on the marginal densities of the data.
+This is achieved by establishing suitable inequalities relating the three quantities: (1)~a~Wasserstein distance between two base measures, $\Wr(G,G')$, (2) a suitable notion of distance between Dirichlet measures $\DP_{\alpha G}$ and $\DP_{\alpha'G'}$, and (3) the variational distance or Kullback--Leibler divergence between the densities of $n$-vector $\YYn$, which are obtained by integrating out the (latent) Dirichlet process $Q$ that is distributed by Dirichlet measures $\DP_{\alpha G}$ and $\DP_{\alpha' G'}$.
+In fact, the establishment of these inequalities takes up the most space of this paper (Sections \ref{Sec-transport}, \ref{Sec-boundary} and~\ref{Sec-contraction}).
+To this end, we define a notion of optimal transport distance between Dirichlet measures $\DP_{\alpha G}$ and $\DP_{\alpha' G'}$ (see equation \eqref {Eqn-W2-def}), which is the optimal cost of moving the mass of atoms lying in the support of measure $\DP _{\alpha G}$ to that of $\DP_{\alpha' G'}$, where the cost of moving from an atom (i.e., a~measure) $P_1 \in\Pcal(\Theta)$ to another measure $P_2 \in\Pcal(\Theta)$ is again defined as a Wasserstein distance $\Wr(P_1,P_2)$ given by equation \eqref{Eqn-W-def}.
 In general, one can define distances of measures of measures and so on in a recursive way.
 This provides means for comparing between Bayesian hierarchies of random measures for an arbitrary number of hierarchy levels (see Section~\ref{Sec-transport}).